Manuk199719/Manuk199719/README.md

 # About Me

 I'm Manu — an aspiring Data Analyst with a strong focus on turning raw data into clear, actionable insights.
-With a background in self-driven learning, I'm currently developing projects that demonstrate core analytical skills, including data cleaning, manipulating wrangling, visualization, and storytelling using Python, Pandas, SQL, PowerBI and Excel.
+With a background in self-driven learning, I'm currently developing projects that demonstrate core analytical skills, including data cleaning, manipulating wrangling, visualization, and storytelling using Python, Pandas, SQL, PowerBI, Tableau and Excel.

 Currently focused on:
 - Building a portfolio of beginner-to-intermediate data analysis projects